desi-ivanova/starter-academic/content/post/iclr-blog/index.md

 For the purpose of this analysis, let's **assume** that GSM8K and GSM-Symbolic come from the same distribution.

 For many models in Figure 2, the dashed line is in the right tail of the distribution.
 Additionally, Figure 3 of the paper, reproduced below, reports substantial performance decrease for many other models.
+So is the performance decline statistically significant, or could it be attributed to normal variation?

 {{< figure library="true" src="fig3_gsm.png" title="Figure from Mirzadeh et al. (2024) https://arxiv.org/pdf/2410.05229." numbered="false">}}

 The right tool to determine whether these differences are statistically significant is hypothesis testing.
-For each model $m$, we want to test whether its success probability on GSM8K, $p_{m, 8k}$ equals its success probability on GSM-Symbolic, $p_{m,symb}$.
+For each model $m$, we want to test whether its success probability on GSM8K, denoted $p_{m, 8k}$, equals its success probability on GSM-Symbolic, denoted $p_{m,symb}$.
 This equality forms our *null hypothesis*.
 Our *alternative hypothesis* can take two forms: